sdmalek44/pet_quest/README.md

 # Pet Quest

 PetQuest is a pet adoption app that allows you to search pets in your area by breed, size, age and gender.
-On each search page you can click to view a specific animal, their information, a map of the location of the animals shelter, and a list of helpful books about training that particular breed of animal.
-I utilized the petfinder, google books, and mapbox APIs.
-Google Oauth was used for authentication.
-Redis and sidekiq were used for a job that sends an email to subscribers once a week containing new pets near their location.
+On each search page you can click to view a specific animal, their information, a map of the location of that animals shelter, and a list of helpful books about training that particular breed of animal.
+A user who logs in through Google can also add animals to their favorites watch list.
+A user will also get a monthly email about new pets in their area.

+## Technologies
-Ruby Version: 2.4.3
+* Ruby 2.4.3
-Rails Version: 5.1.6
+* Rails 5.1.6
+* PostgreSQL
+* JavaScript
+* RSpec
+* Redis

+## APIs Used
+* Petfinder
+* Mapbox
+* Google Books

 ## Heroku
 https://pet-quest.herokuapp.com/